 When you’re ready for more, you can study all my lessons on morning panics.
 When you make your education your top priority, you can…

 #4.
 Be Prepared

 Remember: preparation is key.
 Spend more time studying the past.
 Immerse yourself in the patterns.
-And not just the basics, but all the nuances too.
+Don’t stop after learning the basics … focus on the details.

 #5.
 Adapt to the Present

-I’ve been trading the same patterns for two decades.
+I’ve been trading the same patterns for over two decades.
 But that doesn’t mean they play out exactly the same every time.
 It doesn’t work that way.
 You have to learn to adapt to the present, especially when the market shifts.

 The moment you stop learning is the moment you start losing.

 Too many inexperienced newbies fail to adapt and start giving back profits.
 I’ve seen it happen so many times.

 Learn to trade what the market gives you now.
 If things are slow, STUDY and tweak your setups.